jamesboston/pidgin/README.md

 away from the keyboard for several minutes, Sluggish delays changing the status to Available until you have been back at your keyboard for several minutes.

-Tested on Windows 7 and Ubuntu 11.10
+Tested on Windows 10 with Pidgin 2.11.0 and Ubuntu 14.04 with Pidgin 2.10.9.

 **Installation**

+Download the plugin for your platform and pidgin version from the [release](https://github.com/jamesboston/pidgin/tree/master/release) directory.

-Windows users can download and copy [sluggish.dll](https://raw.github.com/jamesboston/pidgin/master/sluggish.dll) to %appdata%\\.purple\plugins
+Windows users copy *sluggish.dll* to *%appdata%\\.purple\plugins*

-Linux users can download and copy [sluggish.so](https://raw.github.com/jamesboston/pidgin/master/sluggish.so) to ~/.purple/plugins
+Linux users copy *sluggish.so* to *~/.purple/plugins*

-Restart the Pidgin IM client after installing the plugin.
+Restart the Pidgin IM client and enable the plugin from the Tools menu.